Rayan-Dahlawi/Task-1/README.md

 ******

-In the beginning, we [downloaded VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-Then [dowload Ubuntu 20.04](https://releases.ubuntu.com/20.04/) to use Linux operating system.
+In the beginning, [download VirtualBox](https://www.virtualbox.org/wiki/Downloads).
+Then [download Ubuntu 20.04](https://releases.ubuntu.com/20.04/) to use Linux operating system.

 After that, install ROS Noetic by writing commands at Linux terminal . this is the commands of the installation: